 The resort is a good choice for beginners and got better still recently with the creation of a new beginners' ski area at the summit of the Prarion lift on the Prarion plateau.
-This has a new easy-to-ride ‘School’ (‘ecole’) chair serving it, as well as a carpet conveyor lift.
+This has a new easy-to-ride ‘Ecole' (school) chair serving it, as well as a carpet conveyor lift.

-The relaxed atmosphere of the village and the high quality teaching of the local ski school are also condusive to a happy first experience on skis.
+The relaxed atmosphere of the village and the high quality teaching of the local ski school are both factors in making a happy first experience on skis.
 There’s lots of easy green and blue runs to progress on to once you feel confident to leave the nursery slopes.

 And to make learning-to-ski more affordable Les Houches created a special new beginners lift pass in the 2009/10 season, which gives access to the Bellevue cable car, the Mont-Blanc button lift, the Prarion bubble lift and the ski school lift, as well as the carpet conveyor lift.